johandry/VeDeV/README.md

 VeDeV purpose is to be used in Mac OS X and Windows to build, ship and deploy the projects with Docker using a Linux box.
 If you are using Linux then use Docker directly or other such as Puppet, Chef or Salt.

 ## Usage

+Install all the requirements for your OS.
+See the requirements and instructions above.

 Clone the repository: